 Minnesota Darkhouse Spearing

-The Minnesota winter tradition of spearing northern pike through the ice is as old
+The Minnesota winter tradition of spearing northern pike is as old

 as the pine trees in the state.
-A large hole is cut through the ice, and then
+A large 4 ft x 6 ft hole is first cut in the ice and then

-artificial decoys, are then suspended in the water below the hole to attract
+artificial decoys are then suspended below the hole to attract

 The trick is to try and spear the fish before it sees you.
 The art of

-spearing guide, Bob Johnson, will assist you in experiencing this ancient
+spearing guides will assist you in experiencing this ancient method of

 MN Darkhouse Spearing Season

-Minnesota’s spearing season starts on November 15th and ends the last Sunday
+Minnesota’s spearing season starts in late November and ends the last Sunday

 in February.
-Early season ice conditions are a key factor in
+Early season ice conditions are a key factor in planning your

 the ice thickness is favorable.